-Obesity is one of the greatest problems of our era is spreading every day.
+Obesity is one of the greatest problems of our era and is spreading every day.
 Obesity is a serious and risky health problem that can cause other serious health problems and death.
 Individuals must fight against this problem with an expert doctor.
-There are some non-surgical and surgical alternatives among bariatric treatment.
-Here are the most effective operations in weight loss…
+There are some non-surgical and surgical alternatives to bariatric treatments.
+Here are the most effective operations for weight loss…

 Gastric sleeve operation is the most demanded and most common bariatric surgery operation among obesity surgery alternatives.
 This intervention is applied with laparoscopic methods and some part of the stomach is removed.
-Remaining part of the stomach is shaped like a tube.
-This operation will lead the patient to feel full of smaller portions and to have healthier lifestyle.
+The remaining part of the stomach is shaped like a tube.
+This operation will lead the patient to feel full of smaller portions and to have a healthier lifestyle.

 Excessive weight has always been a problem.
 Without noticing, we can gain weight.
-But being overweight or obese has different healthy risks.
-To help weight losing process, stomach Botox has been applied to different patients.
+But being overweight or obese has different health risks.
+To help weight loss process, stomach Botox has been applied to different patients.

 I. Obesity is a fat overload.

 This overload is due to the inflation of the fat stock because of an imbalance between the energy contributions and the expenses of the organism, the contributions exceeding the expenses.
 The contributions are exclusively represented by the diet but this includes, of course, drinks (sweetened, alcoholic, etc.).

 Why this imbalance?